 A consistent diet high in nutrients is pivotal to personal health, especially during childhood.
 For children living at or below the poverty level, access to healthy foods is more difficult.
 The National School Lunch Program (NSLP) operates in public and private schools to provide free or reduced-price lunches to children in poverty.
 Looking at populations eligible for this program may indicate children who are vulnerable to poor nutrition and other health-related issues.
-About 25% of children in the St. Luke's Quakertown service area are eligible for free or reduced-price lunch - the lowest percentage out of all regions SLUHN serves.
-This number is lower than both the national average (52.61%) and the state (48.16%)46.
-These numbers reveal a high percentage of children who may not be able to receive the nutritional meals they need at home and may also indicate children who are vulnerable to health issues stemming from malnutrition.
+About 43.15% of children in the St. Luke's Anderson service area are eligible for free or reduced-price lunch.
+This number is lower than both the national average (52.61%) and the state (48.16%)48.
+Looking at these numbers may indicate a percentage of children who may not be able to receive the nutritional meals they need at home and may also indicate children who are vulnerable to health issues stemming from malnutrition.
+Some schools in the Anderson region provide free or reduced-price lunches throughout the summer months for children and adolescents who rely on school lunches throughout the academic year.